 It seems pretty clear that skiing is the faster snow sport.
 Fortunately, speed is not really everything that skiing and boarding are about - tearing up the mountain dangerously fast is a sure-fire way of loosing respect on the slopes.
 You will rarely, if ever, see an instructor tearing it around the mountain at a hundred miles an hour with his lesson in tow.
 So, skiing should definitely not just be chosen based on speed.
 Snowboarding more than holds its own in every other enjoyable, or necessary, aspect when compared to skiing!

-If you’re now at the point where you want to share your need for speed by qualifing as a ski instructor - or that you want to defend and spread the love for snowboarding by becoming qualified as an instructor - compare the following locations:
+If you’re now at the point where you want to share your need for speed by qualifing and completing a ski instructor course - or that you want to defend and spread the love for snowboarding by becoming qualified as an instructor - compare the following locations:

 Alternatively, if you'd like to also know which sport is easier to learn for beginners - check out our previous blog post: Skiing vs. snowboarding for beginners - which is easier to learn?